matafc/hachimaru-blog/README.md

 Hachimaru Blog
 ==============

 This website describes my experience with making the app hachimaru with kivy.
-The main branch contains sample code.
+The main branch contains example code derived from the actual code I used in the app hachimaru.

 ## kivy-ios setup with ios simulator support